valeIT/valeIT.github.io/_posts/2020-01-10-communication-on-slack.md

 - Status

 Use status.
 We try to always set our status accordingly to our availability so people know when it's ok to ping you and if they should expect a prompt answer from you or not.
 We have different status for working remotely, taking a break, on holidays or sick leave.
-We also tent to write which hours we'll be working remotely so the whole team is aware of it.
+We also tend to write which hours we'll be working remotely so the whole team is aware of it.

 - Default Channels